Johan Harju

-Johan Per Harju (born 15 May 1986) is a Swedish professional ice hockey forward who is currently playing with HC Pustertal Wölfe of the ICE Hockey League (ICEHL).
-He was selected by the Tampa Bay Lightning in the 6th round (167th overall) of the 2007 NHL Entry Draft.
+Johan Per Harju (born 15 May 1986) is a Swedish former professional ice hockey forward who last played with HC Pustertal Wölfe of the ICE Hockey League (ICEHL).
+He was selected by the Tampa Bay Lightning in the 6th round (167th overall) of the 2007 NHL entry draft.

 Playing career

 On 8 April 2009 Harju left Helsingin Jokerit of the KHL and signed as a free agent with HC Dynamo Moscow of the Kontinental Hockey League (KHL).

 On 6 April 2010 the Tampa Bay Lightning signed Harju to a one-year, entry-level contract.
 He scored his first NHL goal on 7 December 2010 against Miikka Kiprusoff of the Calgary Flames.
 Following the conclusion of the 2010–11 season, Harju returned to play for Luleå HF.